 Have you ever noticed the mural underneath the portico outside the Gym Building?
 It stands as a lasting testament to the importance of the TCS Outdoor Education program to TCS graduates.
 When given the opportunity to preserve a memory of The Children’s School, most students chose to represent their time in the woods or on the water with their friends and teachers.

-Last year, The Children’s School Outdoor Education program marked 40 years of challenging students and teachers to take school into the woods.
+For nearly 45 years, The Children’s School Outdoor Education program has challenged students and teachers to take school into the woods.
 Away from the distractions of sports, tv, and technology, students are immersed in an engaging learning experience.

 Though grade-level trips have changed over the years, the overall goal of the program – to gradually increase challenge, nurture character development, expose students to the physical and ecological diversity of Georgia, and build lifelong skills – has been maintained.